techidaily/site-ios-unlock/source/_posts/unlock-your-disabled-iphone-11-pro-max-without-itunes-in-5-ways-by-drfone-ios.md

 _**Tips:** This is only used for iOS 10.3.2 and 10.3.3.
 If you have updated your iOS system, we recommend you try the previous methods.
 To make it easier, just use [Dr.Fone - Screen Unlock](https://tools.techidaily.com/wondershare/drfone/iphone-unlock/)._

-## FAQs about iPhone Unlock Issues

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/0dOfcihxjiw?si=_fkp1S1Uw0N1dp6b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/zWYVKFk3yPQ?si=Yu7xsjIYgRiq8zHk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## FAQs about iPhone Unlock Issues

 ### 1\.
 How to unlock iPhone without the Home button?